Hostile Work Environment Attorney in NJ

 The conduct which is complained of must be either sufficiently severe or pervasive such that it alters the conditions of employment.

 Not every comment or stray remark creates a hostile work environment under the law.
-To be actionable, a reasonable person standing in the shoes of the harassed employee would have also feel that the conduct was severe or pervasive to the point that the terms and conditions of the person’s employment were detrimentally altered.
+To be actionable, a reasonable person standing in the shoes of the harassed employee would also feel that the conduct was severe or pervasive to the point that the terms and conditions of the person’s employment were detrimentally altered.

 Is Hostile Environment Harassment Illegal in NJ?